 - How to use START

 The START application is an information system that allows citizens to start a private business online.
 START integrates multiple steps, procedures, institutions, and banks into one online process.
-Your company will be registered within 3 to 5 days.
+Your company will be registered within only a few days.

-Using the START application, you may open three types of businesses:
+Using the START application, you may open 3 types of businesses:

 The START application includes the following services: